 You see, my goal for this year is straightforward.
 It’s actually summed up in six simple words.
 Six simple words that mean what we preach to our children, but we don’t practice it.
 I’m a do as I say mother, but some things must be taught by example.
 This self-love resolution is one of them.
 I’ve preached it for years, and I practice it for the most part.
-For those who know me personally already knows this gal LOVES herself.
+Those who know me personally already know this gal LOVES herself.
 But this gal has also struggled with these words in years past.

 Over the years I’ve apologized for who I am and tried hiding the love I have for myself.
 Why?
-Because others tend to see it as conceded or confrontational because you have self-pride, will speak up when you feel wronged or because of you just plain and simple loving yourself.
+Because others tend to see it as conceded or confrontational because you have self-pride, will speak up when you feel wronged or because of you just plain and simple, loving yourself.
 Hmmm….you should love yourself.
 Don’t ever, ever apologize for it.

 Make A Self-Love Resolution